 How to improve health and wellness

-As we’re all motivated by our own unique set of things, and are also likely to approach any health management programme from very different starting points, a ‘one-size fits all’ approach is destined to fall very flat.
+As we’re all motivated by our own unique set of things and are also likely to approach any health management programs from very different starting points, a ‘one-size fits all’ approach is destined to fall very flat.

 Instead, variety is essential.
-Mixing up the content that’s available, but also the way in which it’s delivered, will help to engage as many people as possible with a health improvement programme.
+Mixing up the content that’s available, but also how it’s delivered will help to engage as many people as possible with a health improvement program.

-Alongside ensuring there’s something for everyone, setting personalised and achievable targets is another key part of driving long-lasting change and improvement in health risk.
+Alongside ensuring there’s something for everyone, setting personalized and achievable targets is another key part of driving long-lasting change and improvement in health risk.

 Supporting health improvement

-Just as a successful health management programme needs to be personalised and contain achievable steps and goals, it can also benefit from a bit of behavioural science.
+Just as a successful health management program needs to be personalized and contain achievable steps and goals, it can also benefit from a bit of behavioral science.

-Nudge theory, which uses prompts to help people make lasting changes to their behaviour, is a good example of this.
-Sending someone a reminder to drink water, take a break from their screen or to clock up some steps is easy through health and wellbeing apps and can quickly turn from a regular notification on a smartphone to an individual’s lifestyle habit.
+Nudge theory, which uses prompts to help people make lasting changes to their behavior, is a good example of this.
+Sending someone a reminder to drink water, take a break from their screen, or clock up some steps is easy through health and wellbeing apps and can quickly turn from a regular notification on a smartphone to an individual’s lifestyle habit.